Thomas Corbett, 2nd Baron Rowallan: Governor of Tasmania

 Lord Rowallan became Governor of Tasmania on 21 October 1959, despite the Labor Party having resolved that the next Governor of Tasmania should be an Australian.
 He did much to promote Tasmania and to protect its interests and sovereignty.
 Rowallan Power Station and its associated dam and lake are named after him.
 In his spare time, he built up a herd of Jersey cattle at Government House and sailed a yacht which he later gave to the local Sea Scouts.
 Following his illness and leave in 1961, his term of office ended on 25 March 1963.

 Boy Scouts Association

 Rowallan had become the Boy Scouts Association district commissioner for north-west Ayrshire in 1922.
 In 1944, the Boy Scouts Association appointed him Scottish headquarters commissioner for leader training.
 In 1945, the Boy Scouts Association appointed him as its Chief Scout of the United Kingdom and Dependant Territories in February and Chief Scout of the British Commonwealth and Empire in April, appointments he retained until 1959.
-Rowallan also served on the of the International Conference of the Boy Scout Movement's committee from 1947 until 1953.
+Rowallan also served on the International Conference of the Boy Scout Movement's committee from 1947 until 1953.

 As the Boy Scouts Association's Chief Scout, Rowallan travelled widely, encouraging the post-war growth of Scouting; his tours included: